Q60module/PersonalMode/README.md

 <img src="https://github.com/Q60module/PersonalMode/blob/main/images/first-conn-complete.jpg" alt="Complete first part of the wiring" width="225" />

 ## Power
+### Introduction
 The Arduino chip needs power to operate.
+This gets that power from the nearby accessory power socket in the center console under the arm rest.
+Similar to the TH08 connectors above, this creates a harness that plugs in between the car harness and the accessory power socket.
+It provides power while allowing the accessory power outlet to continue working as normal.

 ## All together